 Keep the above list in mind, as you go through the 3 options you have to switch to Direct Mutual Fund plans on Kuvera.

-The “Smart Switch” option shows you units that are outside the STCG window i.e 1 year for equity funds.
-Also note, most equity funds don’t charge an exit load post 1 year.
-If you use this option you have to only watch out for LTCG (till we add the LTCG calculation during switch itself).
+The TradeSmart option shows your units that are outside the STCG window i.e 1 year for equity funds.
+While placing your order we will also show you applicaple LTCG and exit load so you can make better decisions.
 LTCG is grandfathered till Jan 31st, 2018.
-So if you fund NAV is below Jan 30th NAV then LTCG will not apply.
+So if your funds NAV is below Jan 30th NAV then LTCG will not apply.
 Further, you have a Rs 1 lakh exemption for LTCG taxes.
-You can enable “Smart Switch” by using 300 Coins.
+You can enable TradeSmart by using 300 Coins.

 You can find the “Switch” button when you click on any scheme name in the “Portfolio” tab.
 As the name suggests, this is a “Do It Yourself” option, so make sure you check for STCG, exit load, and LTCG before placing the switch order.